|Following his 1983 graduation from the Benjamin N. Cardozo School of Law

-His is also admitted to the International Criminal Court (ICC) List of Counsel Alan currently serves as Senior Legal Consultant to the Kilolo Defense in the The Prosecutor vs. Jean-Pierre Bemba et al. (ICC-01/05-01/13).
+His is also admitted to the International Criminal Court (ICC) List of Counsel Alan served as Senior Legal Consultant to the Kilolo Defense in the case of The Prosecutor vs. Jean-Pierre Bemba et al. (ICC-01/05-01/13).
 Martindale-Hubbell has again in 2018 honored Alan with the highest possible level of professional excellence - AV Preeminent.
 This peer review rating reflects a combination of achieving a Very High General Ethical Standards rating and a 5/5 Legal Ability rating.